twfahey1/aqto_project/README.md

 - Uses [Drupal](https://www.drupal.org) under the hood
 - Paragraphs, Layout Builder, and Media Library are the primary content creation tools.
 - TailwindCSS and AlpineJS are leveraged for the front end.

+## Hosting an Aqto project with Pantheon
+This project serves as more of a general purpose template.
+If you are looking to host an Aqto project with Pantheon, you should be able to simply require the [Aqto Upstream](https://github.com/twfahey1/aqto_upstream.git) in your project.
+Here are the steps to do so:
+- Create a Drupal 10 site on Pantheon that is Composer managed.
+- Run a `composer require twfahey1/aqto_upstream` in the root of the project.
+- Enable the `aqto_defaults` or whatever pieces of Aqto are desired for the project.